alpaka-group/llama/documentation/index.rst

 ======================================

 LLAMA is a C++11 template header-only library for the abstraction of memory access patterns.
-It distinguishs between the view of the algorithm on the memory and the real layout in the background.
+It distinguishes between the view of the algorithm on the memory and the real layout in the background.
 This enables performance portability for multicore, manycore and gpu application with the very same code.

 LLAMA is licensed under the LGPL2+.

 .. toctree::